We recommend people start with the jig for several reasons:

-Firstly the jig has been designed to make the peening process more accessible to the beginner.
-It is an excellent way to become familiar with the process of peening and what you are aiming to achieve.
+- The jig has been designed to make the peening process more accessible to the beginner.
+It is an excellent way to become familiar with the process and what you are aiming to achieve.

-Thirdly, we believe that the important thing is that people learn to peen and have a tool that they will use.
-Freehand peening with an anvil looks very glamorous, and yes it is the tool to use to produce the very best cutting edge.
+- The most important thing is that people learn to peen and have a tool that they will use.
+Freehand peening with an anvil looks glamorous, and yes, it is the tool to use to produce the very best cutting edge.
 However, it takes time and perseverance to learn to freehand peen well.
 For many people with only one or two blades to peen, it can be hard to get in enough practice.

 In the majority of cases, the peening jig will get the necessary job done quickly and effectively.

 This encourages people to peen the blade when it is needed, allowing them to enjoy the ease of mowing with a truly sharp blade.
 It is too easy to put the task of peening off until another day and anything that makes the task easier is to be welcomed!